payfort/payfort-php-sdk/readme.md

 ## Getting Started
 We know that payment processing is critical to your business.
 With this plugin we aim to increase your payment processing capabilities.
 Do you have a business-critical questions?
 View our quick reference [documentation](https://paymentservices.amazon.com/docs/EN/index.html) for key insights covering payment acceptance, integration, and reporting.
+For SDK Guide refer [wiki](https://github.com/payfort/payfort-php-sdk/wiki)

 ## Payment Options